Extended-Thunder/send-later/index.md

 Some things to keep in mind:

 1. Whenever Send Later delivers a scheduled message, any other messages pending delivery in your Outbox will also be delivered.
+This is assuming Send Later is configured to deliver unsent messages at send time (see the "Trigger unsent message delivery from Outbox" [preference](#prefs)).
 2. Scheduled drafts are locked to a particular Thunderbird profile and will only be delivered by a Thunderbird running against the same profile that originally scheduled them.
 This means that if you use